goelshivani321/Restaurant-Success-Predictor-based-on-Yelp-Dataset/readme.md

 <h1> Restaurant Success Predictor based on Yelp Dataset(Group Project, CMPE255 - Fall, 18)</h1>

-This project was a submission for major project for Data Mining class().
+This project was a submission for major project for Data Mining class.
 I conducted the analysis of the business, cuisine and geo-location features present in the publicly available Yelp dataset (6.84GB) using Python.
 The major steps included feature engineering, clustering nearby restaurants using DBScan to predict zip codes to